Jones hit in face by pitch, Tigers and Twins scrap on field

 He was met by Ausmus and a trainer, who put a towel to Jones' bleeding mouth.
 The rookie center fielder was escorted to the bench and later taken to a hospital for a CT scan.

 "It was a nasty split lip.
-They think his teeth are all intact," Ausmus said , adding that a trip to the disabled list is a possibility.
+They think his teeth are all intact," Ausmus said .

+The Tigers announced Saturday night that Jones would go on the disabled list before Sunday's game.
+Detroit plans to purchase the contract of outfielder Jim Adduci from Triple-A Toledo.

 The Twins didn't think Haley's pitch to Jones called for retaliation.